-You will find many different variations of the Candida diet online, and some of them will exclude almost all protein from your diet.
-This applies particularly to red meat.
+You will find many different interpretations of the Candida diet online, and some of them will exclude almost all protein from your diet.
+This can leave very little to eat!
+Luckily, there’s no need to remove animal protein from your diet.
+In fact, it can form a nutritious part of your balanced Candida diet.

-In this diet, we don’t forbid the consumption of meat and fish but we do advise that you limit the amounts that you are eating.
+In this diet, we don’t forbid the consumption of animal protein but we do advise that you avoid certain types of meat and fish that may be harmful to your gut health.

-There is some evidence that these proteins may create the type of environment in your intestines that can lead to a Candida overgrowth.
+There is some evidence that certain animal proteins may create the type of environment in your intestines that can lead to a Candida overgrowth.
 However, avoiding sugars is far more important for beating your Candida.
-Small amounts of meat or fish will not hurt your diet, you just need to make sure that your portions are small.
+Eating meat or fish in moderate quantities will not hurt your Candida diet.

 How can animal protein enable a Candida overgrowth?